AMDaban/assembly-96/Exercises/Multiplication/README.md

 # Multiplication
 computes multiplication of two operand<br />
-_multiplication computes the multiplication of al, bl and store result in dxit in rbx
+_multiplication computes the multiplication of al, bl and store result in dx

 ## Scripts
  1. run.sh: <br />